DKeAlvaro/Elearn/structure.md

 ### **views/**
 - **home_view.py**: Defines the home screen with a list of lessons.
 Features logo in the app bar header.
 - **lesson_view.py**: Defines the lesson screen.
 Manages its own internal state to update slides without reloading the entire view.
 Includes logo in the app bar.
+For interactive scenarios, automatically collects all item_ids from the lesson as required concepts but only requires 3 to be mentioned for completion.
 - **settings_view.py**: Defines the settings screen for API key configuration.
 Features logo in the app bar header.

 ---